nymeria-io/nymeria.go/README.md

   params := person.EnrichParams{
-    Profile: "github.com/nymeriaio", /* you can locate contact details using a supported URL */
+    Profile: "github.com/nymeriaio", /* you can locate contact details using a supported URL */ }
-    Email: "steve@woz.org",          /* you can perform an enrichment using an email address */ }

   if person, err := person.Enrich(params); err == nil {